 potentially fatal feline diseases such as Feline

 Leukemia Virus/Feline Aids.
-Also respiratory virus
+Also respiratory

-and internal/external parasites.
-Not to mention
+viruses, and internal/external parasites.
+Not to

-automobiles, antifreeze, car engines, people who
+mention automobiles, antifreeze, car engines, people

 and fisher cats as well as all the above.
 If you

 choose to ignore this, the chances are good that the

 kitten will not survive its first year.
 If you keep